SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. MFC of bacterial meningitis in adults
+1. MFC of subdural hematoma

 Atherosclerosis